Vietnam.vn - Nền tảng quảng bá Việt Nam

 On the day of the incident, while paying for the goods, a colleague came to ask about a problem.
 While listening to her colleague's question, Ms. Chu entered her payment account information and accidentally entered the wrong account number, resulting in 3.2 million yuan (about 11 billion VND) of goods being transferred to another company.

-Upon discovering the problem, Ms. Chu immediately contacted the person in charge of the company, Mr. Wang, and requested a refund of 3.2 million yuan.
-Since this was an unjustified benefit, Mr. Wang understood the seriousness of the problem and quickly agreed to refund.
-However, after waiting for half a day, he only refunded 600,000 yuan (about 2 billion VND), and the remaining 2.6 million yuan was still nowhere to be seen.
+Upon discovering the problem, Ms. Chu immediately contacted the person in charge of the company, Mr. Vuong, and requested a refund of 3.2 million yuan.
+Since this was an unjust benefit, Mr. Vuong understood the seriousness of the problem and quickly agreed to refund.
+However, after waiting for half a day, he only refunded 600,000 yuan (about 2 billion VND), and the remaining 2.6 million yuan was still missing.

-Not receiving the money, Ms. Chu called to urge him, but Mr. Vuong said that he could not refund it at the moment because the company was losing money and owed the bank 2.6 million yuan.
-When the money was transferred to the account, the bank automatically deducted the money to pay the debt.
+Not receiving the money, Ms. Chu called to urge, Mr. Vuong said that at present, it is not possible to refund because the company is losing money, owing the bank 2.6 million RMB.
+When the money was transferred to the account, the amount was automatically deducted by the bank to pay the debt.
 After saying that, he sent her the transaction history, saying that it was not that he did not want to pay, but that he really did not have the money.

 How does the court decide?